Last week .. in double Dutch or Danish

 UKG and walking and cycling

-Changes in the medium to longer term is often not possible without UK government (UKG) enabling or allowing,.
+Many changes in the medium to longer term are often not possible without UK government (UKG) enabling or allowing.
 Policy matters.

 The UK Government is working on its latest walking and cycling policy.
-Active travel groups argue the draft needs far clearer targets — that the current plan is too vague.
+Active travel groups argue the draft needs far clearer targets, The current plan is too vague.
 Remember, cars can drive us apart.
-Walking brings us together.
+Walking always brings us together.

 One other thing

-I’ll end ith an email from Transport for London.
+I’ll end with an email from Transport for London.
 Even if their Transport Wrapped was impressive - and I’m not convinced- it could never compete my Spotify Wrapped this year.

 Apparently my listening age of 21.